 One important way to mitigate such risk is separation of duties (SOD).
 SOD, a long-standing building block of sustainable risk management and internal controls, is a “checks-and-balances” approach that prevents a single person from controlling all aspects of a transaction.
 However, as organizations have become more complex and more reliant on numerous loosely integrated applications, it has become far more difficult to administer effective SOD.

-Join KPMG on May 12, 2021 for a CPE webcast focused on Separation of Duties (SOD) 3.0, a next-generation approach that uses predefined role definitions that are directly aligned with front, middle, and back office business processes.
+This webcast is focused on Separation of Duties (SOD) 3.0, a next-generation approach that uses predefined role definitions that are directly aligned with front, middle, and back office business processes.
 These predefined roles are designed to work with application controls and address data security, user access administration risk, and compliance requirements.
 They continue to protect the organization long after they are put into place by adapting to changing business needs.

 Agenda items include: